Andrew Rickman: Rockley Ventures

 He invested $10 million Kotura in 2008, becoming chairman and joining the board of directors.

 By 2009, he had created the investment company Rockley Ventures with his brother Robert.
 The company had invested in Blue Whale Mail, and Spikes Cavell.
 Other recent stakes included Firecomms.
 In 2009, he and his brother launched a new $100 million technology fund in China, in partner with the Shandong Academy of Sciences and Shandong High-Tech Investment Corporation.
 In 2010, it was reported that Rickman and his brother had raised $200 million from the Shandong and Shanxi governments to invest in technology firms in various Chinese provinces, such as Shandong Micro-Sensor Photonics.
 His Rockley China Fund was mostly backed by Hong Kong-based investors.

 Rockley Photonics

-He started a new business, Rockley Photonics, in 2013, serving as CEO.
+He started a new business, Rockley Photonics, in 2013, as CEO.
 The company, which designs silicon photonic chips, was based in Oxford and California.
-In 2014, he was chairman and CEO of Rockey Photonics, and he had recently served as Kotura chairman, a silicon photonics company which is now part of Nvidia.
+In 2014, he was chairman and CEO of Rockey Photonics, and he had recently been Kotura chairman, a silicon photonics company which is now part of Nvidia.
 As CEO, he took Rockley Photonics public through a SPAC merger with a valuation of over one billion dollars in 2021.

 He resigned as CEO of Rockley Photonics Holdings Limited in December 2022, instead becoming executive chairman of Rockley.
 In early 2023, the company filed for bankruptcy protection and underwent a restructuring.
 In June 2023, he remained CEO of Rockley Photonics.
 The company went private again in 2023.